What Can You Do with a Master’s in Legal Studies?

 Legislators or lawmakers are elected officials responsible for developing, introducing and putting laws into place at the local, state, and federal levels.

 When deciding which of the jobs for legal studies graduates is best for you, you may start off by comparing earning potential.
-Legislators earned a median annual salary of $33,200External link: in May 2020, according to the BLS.
-While that figure is below the average for all occupations, employment for legislators over the next decade is expected to be faster than the average, with a 8% growth rate.
+Legislators earned a median annual salary of $44,810 in May 20224, according to the BLS.
+While that figure is below the average for all occupations, employment for legislators over the next decade is expected to be about the national average, with a 3% growth rate.

 Tax Examiner or Collector

-Tax examiners is another career option for those interested in legal studies jobs.
-These professionals gather information and determine how much money is owed in taxes by an individual or business.
+Tax examiners are another career option for those interested in legal studies jobs.
+These professionals gather information and determine the amount of tax owed by an individual or business.
 Then, they collect these taxes for the government.

 FAQs on Legal Studies Jobs